Culvert Design Guidelines for Ecological Function

 • Reference reach: Collect reference reach longitudinal profile data.

 • Reference reach: Survey stream cross section locations in a single thread portion of the channel (recommend minimum 2 riffle cross sections and 1 pool cross section for use in road stream crossing designs; additional cross sections may be needed depending on the scope of the proposed channel restoration).
-Include flood plain in cross section; survey should include 2x bankfull depth if possible for channel entrenchment calculations (or indicate that flood plain is wider than 2x bankfull depth where appropriate).
+Include flood plain in cross section; survey should show the floodplain width at 2x bankfull depth, if possible, for channel entrenchment calculations (or indicate if flood plain width exceeds 2.2 x bankfull width).

 • Road crossing: Collect road prism and topographic survey data